Summer Care for Ducks

 Our ducks swimming in the shade of a peach tree in the summer.

-7. Provide helpful, healthy treats.
+7. Provide healthy treats.

 8. Electric fan

+As you probably noticed, a windy hot day feels better than a breezeless hot day.
+A room with a ceiling fan feels cooler than a room without.
 Years back, we had a few days where the high temperatures hit 105°F for a few days in a row with high humidity and little breeze.
 In addition to other measures to help our ducks make it through, we got a large box fan for our ducks and placed it in front of one of their favorite shade areas.
+Needless to say, they loved it and spent quite a bit more time than usual in the spot basking in the breeze.
+Today, we put out a large oscillating fan anytime it’s over 90°F. The fan is directed towards their favorite backyard haunts during the day and towards their coop at night.

 9. Build a large coop for adequate spacing.

+Do you and your special someone like to sleep outside on summer nights in down jackets while snuggling?
+Probably not.
+Likewise, your ducks need plenty of space inside their coop for comfort, hygiene, air circulation, and to reduce body-to-body heat transfer.
 As we detail in our article How to build a long-lasting predator-proof duck coop, a general rule when designing your duck coop is 2-6 square feet of space per duck inside their coop, with some variance based on breed size.
-Generally, the more space in your coop the better, both for your existing flock and for the future ducks you’ll get once your duck addiction kicks in. (*The same rule applies to your run, if that’s where your ducks will be spending their days!)
+Generally, the more space in your coop the better, both for your existing flock and for the future ducks you’ll get once your duck addiction kicks in.

 Duck butt!
 One of our ducks playing hide-and-seek in a daylily patch.